Modeling and Analysing Respondent Driven Sampling as a Counting Process: Results

-Summarizing previous sections\footnote{Our goal here was primarily to allow practitioners interested mostly in applications to skip sections 2.2.1 and 2.2.2 while keeping the rest of the paper \textquotedblleft self contained".
-Moving the technical sections to an appendix, on the other hand, would impede readability of the paper for theoreticians - which accounts for the slight repetition.}, in the model (M1-3,4') it is obviously not possible to derive any sensible large sample result by considering a sequence of models with $N$ fixed.
-We therefore consider a sequence of RDS models indexed\ by $v$, and introducing a dummy variable $f_k$ we let $v f_k$ denote the size of each degree class $N_k$ (see footnote 4, and the discussion leading to it).
+Summarizing previous sections, it is not possible to derive any informative large sample approximation by considering a sequence of models with $N$ fixed.
+We therefore consider a sequence of RDS models, indexed\ by $v$.
+Introducing a dummy variable, $f_k$, we let $v f_k$ denote the size of each degree class, $N_k$ (see in \S\ref{asy} the discussion leading to Eq.(\ref{eqasy})).
+The likelihood function, Eq.(\ref{like}), is thus also indexed by $v$, and rewritten as